 Should you go?

 On the other hand, if your child is hypersensitive, afraid of crowds and noise, and afraid of large, stuffed characters, think about it carefully.
 If you think it will work out, though, give it a try.
-Disney World made a lot of miracles for our child--it may do the same for yours.

 How should I plan ahead?